sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

 The client side of the application will compress a file, and send it to a remote HTTP server.
 In turn, the server side of the application will be listening for incoming requests that will assume to be gzipped files that it will decompress and save into the file system.

-Obviously, this is a textbook scenario for streams, as we wouldn't want the client to materialize the file before being able to send it to the server, and we wouldn't want the server to recreate the file in memory before it can save it (imagine with multiple concurrent requests involving large file!).
+Obviously, this is a textbook scenario for streams, as we wouldn't want the client to materialize the file before being able to send it to the server, and we wouldn't want the server to recreate the file in memory before it can save it (imagine with multiple concurrent requests involving large files!).

 Therefore:
 + on the client side we will use streams to allow compressing the information and sending data chunks as soon as they are read from the filesystem.